Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Early childhood trauma causes us to make wide assumptions about the world.md

 created: 2021-06-25
 cssclass: evergreen
 tags: evergreen
+aliases:
+- we make wide assumptions about the world
+- the wide assumptions we make in early childhood
 ---

 #### [[Early childhood trauma causes us to make wide assumptions about the world]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`